 Students attending our school are here to focus on classwork and credit earning.
-Cell phones detract from that focus, so cell phones are not permitted to be used in classrooms at Chaparral or Vista High Schools (see cell phone policy).
+Cell phones detract from that focus, so cell phones are not permitted to be used in classrooms at Chaparral or Vista High Schools.
+Students must put their phones in the hanging pocket charts in each of the classes and they must remain there the entire period.
 Teachers may warn students and/or ask the student to give them their phone to hold until class is over.
 If the student refuses to comply, they will be referred to the office where there will be consequences determined by a progressive discipline policy.

-No Gum of Sunflower Seeds
+No Gum or Sunflower Seeds